11 children’s book authors with dyslexia

 Octavia Spencer

 You may be surprised to hear that Octavia Spencer, who’s better known for being an Oscar-winning actress, is an author, too.
-She also has dyslexia.
-She published the first of two books in a series for middle-schoolers a few years ago.
-The Randi Rhodes, Ninja Detective series is a set of mysteries.
+And she also has dyslexia.
+Her Randi Rhodes, Ninja Detective series is a set of mysteries.
 “I’m reading today because of Encyclopedia Brown,” Spencer says of the popular mystery books.

-Spencer remembers how scared she was in the first or second grade when she had to read aloud in class.
+Spencer remembers how scared she was in first or second grade when she had to read aloud in class.
 “I was paralyzed with fear because I kept inverting words and dropping words.
-I didn’t want to be made to feel that I was not as smart as the other kids—because I know that I am a smart person.”
+I didn’t want to be made to feel that I was not as smart as the other kids — because I know that I am a smart person.”

 Ahmet Zappa